Lega Nazionale Alta Italia

-The Lega Alta Italia (Italian for High Italy League) was the ruling body of the major football championships during the US military occupation of Northern Italy.
+Lega Nazionale Alta Italia (High Italy National League) was the ruling body of the major association football championships during the U.S. military occupation of Northern Italy.

 History

-The Higher Directory, the football committee during the fascist age, was disbanded at the arrival of the US Army in 1945.
+Direttorio Divisioni Superiori, the football committee during the fascist age, was disbanded at the arrival of the U.S. Army in 1945.
 Railways and routes disruptions, together with the Allied occupation the industrialized North, had divided Italy in two parts.
 Sport consequently restarted under a special transitional season.

 Clubs from Northern Italy restored a free football league after 19 years of fascist rule.
 It organized the local section of the Serie A, whose best teams would join a final national phase, while the Serie B clubs were united with the best Serie C teams.

-The league organized also a local post season cup which was won by Bologna FC.
+The league organized also a local post season cup which was won by Bologna.
 The situation changed a year after the end of World War II.
-The national Lega Calcio was created in its place in 1946.
+The Lega Nazionale Professionisti was founded in 1946.